-Students who are assessed as competent in the above units of competency will be eligible for a MEM10105 Certificate I in Engineering.
-Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for a Statement of Attainment towards MEM10105 Certificate I in Engineering.
+Students who are assessed as competent in the above units of competency will be eligible for a MEM10119 Certificate I in Engineering and a statement of attainment towards MEM20413 Certificate II in Engineering Pathways.
+Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for a Statement of Attainment towards MEM10119 Certificate I in Engineering will be delivered and assessed in the preliminary year and the Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways will be delivered and assessed in the HSC year.

 Competency-based Assessment: Students in this course work to develop the competencies, skills and knowledge described by each unit of competency above.
 To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out tasks to industry standards.
-Students will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency.
+Students will be progressively assessed as 'competent' or 'not competent' in individual units of competency.